spidasoftware/schema/resources/v1/schema/spidacalc/calc/README.md

 Calc stores UUIDs for all components on the pole.
 They aren't used as identifiers by the program - they are for interfacing with other applications.
 You may include them if you have track them, but the id field is the one that is important for building the pole.

-###Validating JSON

-There are several libraries available for validating your output against the schema.
-JSV is included with this distribution.
-The CalcSpec tests show how to use it, or there is a validation web page in node_modules/JSV/examples/index.html.

 ###Useful JSON Development tools:

 - [jsonlint.com] - validates that your json is correctly formed with more useful errors.